bonitasoft/bonita-doc/md/ldap-synchronizer.md

 bonita_user_custominfo_policy = partial
 ```

-Synchronize only 'Custom Information' declared in the mapper.properties.
+Synchronize only 'Custom User Information' declared in the mapper.properties.

-A 'Custom Information' not declared in mapper.properties will not be modified.
+A 'Custom User Information' not declared in mapper.properties will not be modified.
 When the Ldap Object doesn't have a property, it will not be modified.

 | LDAP object | LDAP property | Synchronization |
 |:------------|:--------------|:---------------------------|